KetchuppOfficial/ParaPF/README.md

 | %s        | array of chars    |
 | %%        | percent character |

+The other specifiers as well as the flags, precision, width and length field are not supported yet.
+I'm working on this.

 # How to bild

 To build and run project: